 Cold Water Shock

 For east coast sea kayakers, cold water is part of paddling our coastline.
 However how many paddlers understand the mechanics of cold water shock when capsizing or entering the water?
-So following is a summary of what to expect and the affects and implications of cold water shock on sea kayakers.
+So following is a summary of what to expect and the effects and implications of cold water shock on sea kayakers.

 Stage 1 - Cold Shock